LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ## Configure Auto-Response Text

 ### Step 6 Add custom text in your preferred language
-This custom text will be used as auto-response to consumer email when the same consumer has an existing open conversation in LiveEngage.
+This custom text will be used as auto-response to consumer email when the same consumer has an existing open conversation in the Conversational Cloud.
 You can use any language of your choice.
 Maximum number of characters limit is 1000.

 ![](img/Email-connect-step-6.png)